-Nancy who?
-GOP targets House Dem ‘squad’ in campaign attacks
+GOP shifts focus to House Dem ‘squad’ in campaign attacks

 “Beating up on Pelosi isn’t such a big deal because she’s been around forever,” he said.
 “This ‘squad’ is perceived as a new threat and it’s this perfect collection of religion, race and policy position, all tied up in a neat little bow, if you will.”

-It’s not just the Sept.
-10 special election in North Carolina where Republican candidates are running against the squad.
+It’s not just the North Carolina election where Republican candidates are running against the squad.

 A Minnesota Republican warned voters off the squad and its home-state representative, Omar, who wears a headscarf, as he launched his campaign to unseat Democratic Sen. Tina Smith.
 And Republican strategists are trying to link other Democrats to the group’s liberal agenda by branding it “socialist,” even if the candidates have not signed on to the Green New Deal, Medicare for All and other liberal proposals favored by the four freshmen lawmakers.